 Students will be expected to actively participate in their learning.
-This means that you must actively engage with the material presented in the Canvas Modules.
+This means that you must actively engage with the material presented in the Canvas Modules and during class meetings.
 Do the reading.
 Watch the videos.
 Think about the questions presented to you.
-Additionally, as much of this course is based on activities, presentations, and discussions, each student's participation is necessary for the class to function successfully.
+Prepare for class discussions and seminars.
+As much of this course is based on activities, presentations, and discussions, each student's participation is necessary for the class to function successfully.
 Just because the course is presented in a hybrid modality, does not mean collaboration with your peers is not essential.
-Discussions, video responses, Zoom meetings, lab activities, and any other activities that come up during the semester may be used as participation points toward final course grade.
-You must be present and prepared to receive participation points for activities; there are no makeup points for missed lab activities, online activities, or Zoom classes.
+Discussions, video responses, in-person and Zoom meetings, and any other activities that come up during the semester may be used as participation points toward final course grade.
+You must be present and prepared to receive participation points for activities; there are no makeup points for missed in-person or Zoom activities, discussions, or other assessments.